Mark Elworth Jr.: Democratic Party

-In 2020, Elworth ran for Congress in Nebraska’s Third District.
+In 2020, Elworth ran for Congress in Nebraska’s Third District as a Democrat.
 Elworth was the only person to file in the district for the Democratic Party primary, and was declared the winner.
 Elworth had a falling-out with the Chair of the Nebraska Democratic Party, Jane Kleeb.
 Elworth claimed Kleeb and the Democratic Party refused to support his candidacy, while Kleeb said Elworth failed to complete party paperwork.
 Elworth stated that he intended to switch parties and run as the candidate of Legal Marijuana Now Party in the district.
 Elworth told a reporter, “I consider myself pretty moderate on a lot of issues.
 I’m a little conservative on money issues.
 I’m more liberal on social issues.
 I’m a constitutionalist.”
 Elworth said, “I believe in people’s rights and equal rights for everybody.
 I’m not a true Democrat, but I’m not a Republican either.”
 Elworth received 18% in a three-way race, in the November 2020 General Election.